INHA-Artemis/State_Estimation_Benchmark/README.md

 ## Common Execution Flow

-All filters follow the same high-level flow:
+All filter runners follow the same flow:
-1. Read `config/dataset_config.yaml`
-2. Read the filter-specific config file
+1. Read `config/dataset_config.yaml` and the filter-specific config.
-3. Load or generate controls, measurements, ground truth, and timestamps
+2. Load or generate controls, measurements, ground truth, and timestamps.
-4. Save a unified dataset CSV
+3. Save a unified dataset CSV.
-5. Run the filter
+4. Run the filter and save trajectory/error artifacts.
-6. Save estimate CSV, trajectory plot, error plot, and optional animation

 ## How To Run Filters